-Canada is reducing the number of permanent and temporary residents it will admit over the next couple of years over concerns about housing prices as well as stress on infrastructure and social services due in part to the high levels of immigration.
+Canada is reducing the number of permanent and temporary residents it will admit over the next couple of years over concerns about housing prices and stress on infrastructure and social services due partly to the high levels of immigration.

 This may impact U.S. companies and U.S. institutions of higher education most.